kunalverma94/xxPOC/README.md

 	Data Layer

-	Reader Layer (lower level  dealing with files, networks and stuff)
+	Repository Layer (lower level  dealing with files, networks and stuff)

 •	Tries to Support  “O” For open close